zulvkr/airtable-shop/README.md

-# Airtable Shop Business Hourse
+# Airtable Shop Business Hour

+This is a project in Flavio JS bootcamp to exercise consuming REST API from Airtable using Express.
-Exercise consuming REST API from Airtable.
-This is part of flavio JS bootcamp project, but using nunjucks instead of pug.
+This is part of flavio JS bootcamp project.